Musical Masters in Manhattan

 Metropolitan Opera House, New York

-• Tickets to four operas at The Metropolitan Opera in Orchestra Premium seats
+• Tickets to two operas at The Metropolitan Opera in Orchestra Prime or Premium seats

 • All meals with drinks as outlined in the itinerary